RazeBerry/Text2ICS/README.md

 ## Usage

 1. Launch the application using the command above or the global shortcut (Ctrl+Shift+E)

+2. Create events in two ways:

+   ### Text Input
-2. Type your event description(s) in natural language.
+   Type your event description(s) in natural language.
 You can create multiple events in a single entry!
 For example:
    - Single event: "Team standup on Monday at 10am for 30 minutes"
    - Single event: "Lunch with Sarah at Cafe Luna next Thursday 12:30pm"
    - Multiple events: "Daily standup meetings Monday through Friday at 9:30am for 30 minutes"
    - Multiple events: "Yoga classes every Tuesday and Thursday at 6pm for the next 4 weeks"
    - Multiple events: "Doctor appointment on March 15th at 2pm and follow-up visit on March 29th same time"

+   ### Photo Input
+   - Simply drag & drop event flyers, screenshots, or photos into the attachment area
+   - Supports multiple image formats (.png, .jpg, .jpeg, .gif)
+   - The app will analyze the images and extract event details automatically
+   - Perfect for conference schedules, event posters, or meeting invitations
+   - Combine with text input for additional details or modifications

 3. Click "Create Event" or press Enter
 4. The event(s) will be created and opened in your default calendar application
-5. For multiple events, you'll see a status indicator showing how many events are being processed
+5. For multiple events or images, you'll see a status indicator showing progress

 ## Troubleshooting